-7.2.4 Annual Work Plans:
+7.6 Annual Work Plans

 Concerns for ESAs will also be addressed during Annual Work Plan (AWP) reviews by the full ID Team.
 This will often be done at the time another silviculture operation (thinning or harvest) is planned.
-During the AWP reviews, all actions necessary to protect, restore or enhance affected ESA's will be considered.
+During the AWP reviews, all actions necessary to protect, restore or enhance affected ESAs will be considered.

-7.2.5 Summary of Existing ESA's
+7.7 Summary of Existing ESAs

-The majority (83%) of the 55 ESAs delineated were either identified as Emergent Wetlands (44%), Riverine Swamp Forest (18%) and Complex ESA's (18%), (Table 27, page 199).
-ESAs comprise 14,063 acres or 21.1% of the Chesapeake Forest, which also includes Seth Demonstration Forest and Wicomico Demonstration Forest (see Tables 27 and 28, page 210).
-Limited Forest Management can occur within ESA Zones 1 and 2 which total 7,723 acres or 11.7% of Chesapeake Forest (Table 28).
-Within the three ESA zones, expanded stream buffers total 410 acres (0.6%) and outside of the ESA zones the expanded stream buffers total 3,524 (5.3%).
-The area within the entire Chesapeake Forest that is available to limited forest management (ESA Zones 1 & 2, expanded stream buffers) is 11,657 acres or 17.5%, (Table 28, page 210).
+The majority (65%) of the 55 ESAs delineated were either identified as Emergent Wetlands (11%), Riverine Swamp Forest (8.6%) and Complex ESAs (46%), (Table 29).
+ESAs comprise 14,724 acres or 20% of the Chesapeake Forest, which also includes Seth Demonstration Forest and Wicomico Demonstration Forest (see Table 29 and Table 30).
+Limited Forest Management can occur within ESA Zones 1 and 2 which total 5,535 acres or 7.5% of Chesapeake Forest (Table 30).
+Outside of the ESA zones the expanded stream buffers total 1,435 (1.9%).
+The area within the entire Chesapeake Forest that is available to limited forest management (ESA Zones 1 & 2) is 5,535 acres or 7.5%, (Table 30).

-ESA Zone 3, which is available for sustainable forest management, totals 5,936 acres or 9%.
-This Zone is subdivided into pulpwood management areas 3,303 acres (4.9%) and saw timber management areas 2,633 acres (4%).
-Areas available for sustainable forestry with varying management prescriptions include ESA Zone 3, Core FIDS management areas outside of ESAs 6,544 acres (9.8%) and DFS management areas outside of ESAs 23,541 (35.3%).
-Additionally, the remaining acreage on Chesapeake Forest 19,045 acres (28.5%) is designated as the General Management Zone.
+ESA Zone 3, which is available for sustainable forest management, totals 7,833 acres or 10.6%.
+This Zone is subdivided into pulpwood management areas 3,516 acres (4.8%) and saw timber management areas 4,316 acres (5.9%).
+Areas available for sustainable forestry with varying management prescriptions include ESA Zone 1 Sand Ridge Community (1,356 acres (1.8%)), ESA Zone 3, Core FIDS management areas outside of ESAs (6,989 acres (9.5%)) and DFS management areas outside of ESAs (32,871 acres (44.6%)).
+Additionally, the remaining acreage on Chesapeake Forest 17,704 acres (24%) is designated as the General Management Zone.
 The General Management Zone is where high production loblolly pine silviculture is appropriate.
-Thus, a total of 55,061 acres or 82.5% of Chesapeake Forest is available for sustainable forestry, (Table 28 page 210).
+Thus, a total of 55,061 acres or 82.5% of Chesapeake Forest is available for sustainable forestry, (Table 30).

 These results should allow DNR Forestry to successfully model the economic sustainability of Chesapeake Forest Lands.
 Following the management zones and prescriptions described in this chapter and in the rest of the Sustainable Plan should result in the ecologic sustainability of the Chesapeake Forest.
 Implementation of the management prescriptions for each Zone and ESA categories will require close coordination between Heritage and Forestry.
 Heritage will still need to produce restoration and management plans for Zone 1 in most ESAs.
-However all the acreage within the ESA's except for some of Zone 1 areas now have management prescriptions.
+However all the acreage within the ESAs except for some of Zone 1 areas now have management prescriptions.
 Forestry should follow the prescriptions for Zones 2 and 3 (and Zone 1 where appropriate) when formulating Annual Work Plans (AWPs) for areas within ESAs.
 Management prescriptions for Core FIDS management areas, DFS management areas, and expanded stream buffers should follow those in other sections of the Sustainable Plan.
 The AWP review process will allow Heritage as well as the entire CFL Interdisciplinary Team the opportunity to refine proposed forest management activities to fulfill these prescriptions.

-See "Appendix N" page 203, for a listing of all currently identified ESA's located on Chesapeake Forest Lands.
+See Appendix N for a listing of all currently identified ESAs located on Chesapeake Forest Lands.

-8.1 Wildlife Habitat - Protection & Management
+Wildlife Habitat - Protection & Management